fit-r2lab/r2lab.inria.fr/django/markdown/hardware.md

 Four miniPC nodes :

-* called pc01/pc02/pc03/pc04 installed instead of the Nitos X50 nodes at location fit04/fit06/fit13/fit30, respectively.
+* called pc01/pc02/pc03/pc04 installed instead of the Nitos X50 nodes at location fit04/fit06/fit13/fit17, respectively.

 * connected via USB3 to either USRP B210 devices or 5G RG530F Quectel devices and  attached to the *control* wired interface.

-* represented as square boxes in the R2lab dynamic map, they have an independent numerotation than fit nodes.
+* represented as square boxes in the R2lab dynamic map, they use their own numbering scheme, independent of the FIT nodes.

 * to switch them on or off or to check their current state, use the rhubarbe commands *rhubarbe pdu on|off|status pc01|pc02|pc03|pc04*.
 Note that the devices attached to them (i.e., usrp01/usrp02/rg530f-01/rg530f-02) are also controllable through the same *rhubarbe pdu* commands.